-To drop the index idx1 from the table salary:
+To drop the index idx_desc from the table tb_staff:

-dmSQL> DROP INDEX idx1 FROM salary;
+dmSQL> DROP INDEX idx_desc FROM tb_staff;

 Rebuilding Indexes

 Indexes may be rebuilt using JDBA Tool, or the dmSQL REBUILD INDEX statement.
 In general, the index will need to be rebuilt if it becomes fragmented, which reduces its efficiency.
 Rebuilding an index will drop the old index and then create a new one.